smznahid/data-analytics-power-bi-report/README.md

 ---

-## Step 1: Importing and Transforming Data
+## Step 1: Importing and Transforming Data.

 1. First I used the SQL Server Import Wizard to import and transform the Orders Table from an Azure SQL Database.
 Then Using the Power Query Editor I removed any privacy violating columns, and split order date and shipping date into 2 seperate column, and using the built in column visualisations to see the Column Quality, I could remove rows with NULL values.